 - Check that the lids are sealed and secured before storing them on the shelf.
 Jars that do not seal properly should be stored in the refrigerator.

-- Crockpot jam is super convenient for making jam in the hot summer months when standing over a hot stove isn’t ideal.
+- Slow cooker jam is super convenient in the summer months when standing over a hot stove isn’t ideal.

 Nutrition